About Megan

 I am fascinated with words – and I’m equally fascinated with how words create wellbeing.

-When I am not teaching or writing-for-a-living, I love to journal and to share my passion (with anyone who’ll listen!) for journal writing as a way to support and promote happiness and mental health.
-I created Positive Journal® as an online hub and self-development tool that combines personal writing with the science of positive psychology.
+When I am not teaching, mentoring, or writing-for-a-living, I love to journal and to share my passion (with anyone who’ll listen!) for journal writing as a way to support and promote happiness and mental health.

-My top strength is curiosity, so naturally I love learning (I began my PhD and my mum said to me, “when you stop collecting degrees – can I have one?”)
+My top strength is curiosity, so naturally I love learning (I began my PhD and my mum said to me, “when you stop collecting degrees – can I have one?”).
 She’s got a point.

 A Brief Timeline…

-In 2017 and 2018 I completed my PhD, shared my research internationally in Austria and Hungary, began teaching Creative Writing at Teesside University, and published two books.
+In 2017 and 2018 I completed my PhD, shared my research internationally in Austria and Hungary, began teaching Creative Writing at Teesside University and published two books.
 Then I took a nap.

 In 2015 and 2016 I presented my research across the United Kingdom, in the United States and in France, as well as being published in The International Journal of Wellbeing and Writing in Practice: The Journal of Creative Writing Research.